 Duplicate content can make us think of plagiarism.
 Duplicate content, however, is not just about plagiarism.
 The kind of duplicate content we are talking about occurs under two very common situations among law firms and their websites:

 - Using the same content with different keywords (e.g., different cities) on various pages of your website; and

 It happens.
 You are in a hurry to get webpages up.
 Plus, you know the importance of local pages.
 You think: It’s my content, so if I copy and paste it but change the name of the county on each page, it’ll be okay.

 However, what you may have created is a duplicate content problem.

 Why this is problematic is two-fold.
 First, search engines may have a hard time distinguishing which of the duplicate pages it should show on the results page.
 Second, the goal of the search engine is providing valuable content, so it likely won’t choose duplicate pages to show on the results page.
-This ends up hurting you because the page you intended for a specific search may not be the one that is chosen.
+This ends up hurting you because the page you intended for a specific search:

 Same Content, Same Statute